apache/flink-web/contribute-code.md

 Apache Flink is maintained, improved, and extended by code contributions of volunteers.
 The Apache Flink community encourages anybody to contribute source code.
 In order to ensure a pleasant contribution experience for contributors and reviewers and to preserve the high quality of the code base, we follow a contribution process that is explained in this document.

 This document contains everything you need to know about contributing code to Apache Flink.
-It describes the process of preparing, testing and submitting a contributing, explains coding guidelines and code style of Flink's code base, and gives instructions to setup a development environment.
+It describes the process of preparing, testing and submitting a contribution, explains coding guidelines and code style of Flink's code base, and gives instructions to setup a development environment.

 **IMPORTANT**: Please read this document carefully before starting to work on a code contribution.
 It is important to follow the process and guidelines explained below.
 Otherwise, your pull request might not be accepted or might require substantial rework.